 A complete wellness exam is a thorough physical examination where we check the following on your pet for abnormalities; eyes, ears, skin, cardiovascular functions, neurological function, gastrointestinal function, and the skeletal systems.
 A complete and very thorough check!
 Once your pet reaches adulthood, wellness exams are recommended every six months.
 A low-cost physical exam is great insurance to help avoid more costly procedures when issues are not caught at an early stage.
 Once your pet has shown symptoms, the issue has usually reached a more advanced stage and the fix is more involved and more serious for your dog or cat.

-The national average for a well-care examination with a veterinarian is approximately $50 and a more comprehensive, extended exam for non-well patients runs $70 and up.
-At The Corner Vet® we enhance the value you receive by offering a complete examination at a price that is 40-50% less than other veterinarians.
+The national average for a well-care examination with a veterinarian is over $50 and a more comprehensive, extended exam for non-well patients runs $70 and up.
+At The Corner Vet®, we enhance the value you receive by offering a complete examination at a price that is 40-50% less than other veterinarians.

 Our Services at a Glance